TryItOnline/cixl/README.md

 [42]
 ```

-An index may may be specified instead of type to refer to previous arguments, it is substituted for the actual type on evaluation.
+Previous argument types may be referenced by index, it is substituted for the actual type on evaluation.

 ```
    func: same-add(x Num y Arg0)(Arg0) $x $y +;